sssahilraj/tiles.js/README.md

 ```

 ## INSTRUCTION:
-* 1. we will set the width of the wrapper div containing images and not the images itself*
+* we will set the width of the wrapper div containing images and not the images itself
-* 2. no need to set height.It is in ratio to width*
+* no need to set height.It is in ratio to width

 **Example:**
 ```html